aairah25bai10172/digital-literacy-project/README.md

 ### 🔹 Task 4: Email Etiquette & Communication

-This task helped me understand professional communication.
-I:
+In this task, I gained insight into professional communication.
+For this task, I:

-* Drafted two formal emails for different scenarios
+* Composed two formal emails for two different scenarios
-* Created a checklist of do’s and don’ts for social media usage
+* Designed a checklist of dos and don'ts for social media usage

 Folder: `task-4-email-etiquette/`